dmoore5050/ruby_cal/README.md

+##Specifications

-##Ruby_cal is a 100% ruby implementation of the ubiquitous cal command in command line.
+Ruby_cal is a 100% ruby implementation of the ubiquitous cal command in command line.
 Specifications were:

 * print single month or full year calendars
 * output should be functionally and aesthetically identical to cal